tsegall/fta/README.md

  * minLength - The minimum length (in characters) observed (includes whitespace)
  * maxLength - The maximum length (in characters) observed (includes whitespace)
  * cardinality - The cardinality of the valid set (or MaxCardinality if the set is larger than MaxCardinality)
- * outlierCardinality - The cardinality of the invalid set (or MaxOutlierCardinality if the set is larger than MaxOutlierCardinality)
+ * outlierCardinality - The cardinality of the set of outliers (or MaxOutlierCardinality if the set is larger than MaxOutlierCardinality)
+ * invalidCardinality - The cardinality of the set of invalid entries
  * leadingWhiteSpace - Does the observed set have leading white space
  * trailingWhiteSpace - Does the observed set have trailing white space
  * multiline - Does the observed set have leading multiline elements